 With its growing popularity, FOM’S audience expanded well beyond the original Croton/Peekskill boundaries, attracting music lovers from nearby communities, including Ossining, Briarcliff Manor, Chappaqua, Pleasantville and Yorktown.
 Changes of venue over the years, from Ossining High School to Sleepy Hollow High School to Pleasantville High School and now back to Sleepy Hollow, has expanded that core to subscribers from Sleepy Hollow, Tarrytown, Irvington, Dobbs Ferry, Hastings, Valhalla, Somers, Armonk, White Plains, and beyond.
 Single ticket buyers, often drawn by particular artists, have come from the entire county as well as the Bronx, Manhattan, Rockland and Putnam.
 The near-by Tarrytown station of Metro-North’s Hudson River line makes getting to concerts easy for all.

 Despite rising artists’ fees and increases in other expenses, Friends of Music Concerts prices remain affordable.
 At $140 for the six concert season subscribers pay well below the cost of similar series.
 The single tickets price of $35 is comparably low.
 Students ages 18 and under attend free of charge.
-Maintaining such affordability has been possible in part because of our low administrative overhead but also through grant support received from ArtsWestchester and the New York State Council on the Arts as well as support from local businesses and corporations and the many subscribers who contribute over and above the cost of their subscriptions.
+Maintaining such affordability has been possible in part because of our low administrative overhead but also through grant support received from ArtsWestchester as well as support from local businesses and corporations, the Rotary of the Tarrytowns and the many subscribers who contribute over and above the cost of their subscriptions.

 Founded on the principal that artists of quality could be attracted to perform for its musically-knowledgeable audience close to home, FOM often has been the first to bring particular ensembles and artists to the county.
 It fulfills its missions and, in its longevity, it is unique.